nealrobben/BuildAWebAppWithAspNetCore/README.md

 # BuildAWebAppWithAspNetCore
-Example code for the Pluralsight cource "Building a Web App with ASP.NET Core, MVC, Entity Framework Core, Bootstrap, and Angular" by Shawn Wildermuth
+Example code for the Pluralsight course "Building a Web App with ASP.NET Core, MVC, Entity Framework Core, Bootstrap, and Angular" by Shawn Wildermuth